 It is not just local mining magnates such as Gina Rinehart who bribed the political class.
 Foreign Chinese mining interests also participated.
 One of these was Sally Zou, who alone donated $400,000 to the liberals.
 When Origin, Santos and Beach Energy can contribute about $226,000 to the LNP to keep fracking alive, you can be guarantee legislation will provide aid to keep them in place on farms around Australia.

 Tourism is where the real money is.

 As the mining sector is largely dominated by a few large firms, it is far easier to approach the much smaller numbers of mining CEOs and therefore extract significant financial support in return for subsidies and legislative protection.
-Only .5% of tourism businesses are large businesses – there are still over 1000 of them.
-One can therefore begin to see why tourism doesn’t get enormous political support.
+Only .5% of tourism businesses are large companies – there are still over 1000 of them.
+One can, therefore, begin to see why tourism doesn’t get enormous political support.

-Thus, when an Indian mining company “Adani” wants to drink up the Great Artesian Water Basin and pollute an already two-thirds bleached Barrier Reef, guess whose side our political elite comes down on?
-This, despite Reef tourism being a direct contributor (according to Deloittes) to our economy of over $7.04 Billion.
+Thus, when an Indian mining company “Adani” wants to drink up the Great Artesian Water Basin and pollute an already two-thirds bleached Barrier Reef, guess whose side our political elite preference?
+This bias exists despite Reef tourism being a direct contributor (according to Deloittes) to our economy of over $7.04 Billion.
 Indirectly, Reef Tourism contributes another $3.1B to our economy and employs well over twice the number of people employed by mining.
 The Liberal’s do not come down on the side of who makes the most money or who supports the largest employment of Australians – as many might believe they do.

 Conservative governments are not interested in Australians making money or employing people.
-They come down on the side of those who can contribute or donate more effectively to their own wealth, employment and power base.
+They come down on the side of those who can contribute or donate more efficiently to their wealth, employment and power base.